OS-MPI/MPS/README.md

 ## Motivation and Introduction

-The system we are calling the MPS device is a low cost, simple to manufacture project which more generally speaking is a platform designed around elucidating particle characteristics for superparamagentic iron oxide nanoparticles (SPIONs).
+The system we are calling the MPS device is a low cost, and fairly simple to manufacture project which more generally speaking is a platform designed around understanding magnetic characteristics of superparamagentic iron oxide nanoparticles (SPIONs).
 The motivation was to condense the numerous existing systems into a singlular platform capable of providing insights into the nanoparticles irrespective of the specific goal of the lab.
 With that in mind, calling our platform an "MPS" system is rather imprecise; while one mode is traditional "spectroscopy" the device is designed to be flexible and able to perform relaxometry measurements as well as magnetometry, yet in order to give the project an easy-to-find, descriptive name, we settled on the "magnetic particle spectroscopy" system.

 ## State of the project